-One way to make it happen is to arrange for an internship with a production company connected to a film school.
-Or, you can approach other film organizations like marketing, law, digital media, or social media.
+One way to make it happen is to arrange an internship with a production company connected to a film school.
+You can also approach other film organizations like marketing, law, digital media, or social media.
 A film production internship is an unpaid position that helps you build your resume, gain experience, and develop industry contacts.

 Offer the production an internship for yourself.
 This technique works because film production companies are amenable to accepting free help during peak "rush" periods.
-Some gained employment and kick-started to their careers by approaching a production company in the production and asking for work.
+Some gained employment and kick-started to their careers by approaching a production company and asking for work.

 - To build your career, the contacts you develop during such "unofficial" internships are invaluable.

 - Before you start approaching people in the film business for work, you have to have film business cards with reliable and up to date contact information.

 There are several ways to arrange an internship.
 Sometimes, people approach film crews while in production and offer to help.
 While the offer gets refused, it doesn't hurt to ask.
 If you're persistent, the chances are that eventually, they'll give in and let you do some work on the shoot.
 It may not be the kind of work you had in mind, but once you get on a set with a production company, you have the opportunity to meet people who can help you get a "real" job in the film business.
 And then, pass out your business cards.

 Whatever tactic you choose or try to get your first job in the film business, make sure you keep at it with the right attitude.
 Odds are you will eventually run into someone who will take you up on your offer.

 Once you get an internship, get to know as many people on the production as you can.